 - Massive objects in outer space

 In the same way the expanding, residual energetic energy in space takes the path of least resistance around small particles/energy-packets/high-curvature-objects, the universe expands around and away from them.
 Why do I say “away from them?”
 Because the denser the object, the more difficulty it has of being moved as the universe expands (it may be that the universe expands very little between us and Proxima.
 At least, we hope so, or interstellar travel would be near impossible for us).
 For an explanation of how we can think about the inertia (resistance to movement) of dense and massive objects read below about the oscillation of matter.

 - Oscillation of Matter

 It became clear in my experiments with two-phase droplets that they can look perfectly circular (interfacial tension can dominate the movement of their centers of gravity at the first instability or offset).

-As the cg becomes offset from the centroid of the droplet (always the case since there is always residual oscillatory behavior (neither infinite or zero energy exists in our universe)), the radius of fluid sees a different change of pressure (in the form of a sine wave where there is a crest and a trough (about the 360 of the droplet)).
+As the cg/centroid becomes offset from the singularity source of the droplet (always the case since there is always residual oscillatory behavior (neither infinite or zero energy exists in our universe)), the radius of fluid sees a different change of pressure (in the form of a sine wave where there is a crest and a trough (about the 360 of the droplet)).

 The above is probably the answer to the question: How can a particle also be a wave (because the particle is what we see as a local phenomenon (rest mass), and the wave is what the distribution experiences (Yes, that does mean that all systems in our universe react based on their own perspectives/experiences-of-flow).

-The less massive a particle becomes, the more space it carves out with its oscillation, meaning it covers lots of ground in its oscillation, that unlike our two-phase droplets or more massive objects, to us, it has statistically distributed itself within a very large space (a compilation of its pathways.
-That is why it looks like nothing is there, but there is something there (just not here and just not now), because of the volumes any system sweeps out.
+The less massive a particle becomes, the more space it carves out with its oscillation, meaning it covers lots of ground in its oscillation.
+Unlike our two-phase droplets or more massive objects, to us, it has statistically distributed itself within a very large space (a compilation of its pathways.
+That is why it looks like nothing is there, but there is something there (just not here and just not now as we sample it), because of the large volumes any system sweeps out.